 Apply for one of the limited places in our free online course

 You’re studying or working at a university?
 You’re passionate about sustainability and want to make a difference?
 By starting a Green Office (GO), you can inform, connect and support students and staff to act on sustainability at your university.
-Explore our free online course below and reserve a spot!
+Explore our free online course below and apply today!

-The next English edition of the course will start in September 2018.
-German speakers can also join the German edition of the course, also starting in September.
+The English edition of the course begins on 24th of October 2018.
+German speakers can also join the German edition of the course, starting in November.

 If you’re new to the GO Model, get started with an introduction.

 Participate in four calls.
 You will be asked to prepare materials for each call.

 Get feedback on your ideas and discuss questions with participants and tutors.

 Complete a first design of your GO and funding application.

 What’s in it for you